Cooking tips for the caring cook.

 - Creamed soups generally do not freeze well.

-General process for the best results when freezing soup:
+For the best results when freezing soup:

 - Allow the soup to cool.